szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``OpenGL hardware acceleration``: enables hardware acceleration in `WebEngine / Chromium` renderer.
 Default: False.

 * ``Application environment (os.environ)``: Additional environment vars to set on application start.

+**API Keys**

+- ``OpenAI API KEY``: Required for the OpenAI API.
+If you wish to use custom endpoints or local APIs, then you may enter any value here.

+- ``OpenAI ORGANIZATION KEY``: The organization's API key, which is optional for use within the application.

+- ``API Endpoint``: OpenAI API endpoint URL, default: https://api.openai.com/v1.

+- ``Proxy address``: Proxy address to be used for connection; supports HTTP/SOCKS.

+- ``Google API KEY``: Required for the Google API and Gemini models.

+- ``Anthropic API KEY``: Required for the Anthropic API and Claude models.

+- ``HuggingFace API KEY``: Required for the HuggingFace API.

+- ``OpenAI API version``: Azure OpenAI API version, e.g. 2023-07-01-preview

+- ``Azure OpenAI API endpoint``: Azure OpenAI API endpoint, https://<your-resource-name>.openai.azure.com/

 **Layout**